cmungall/owljs/README.md

 I created a JS library because JS is already widely used in our group (both on the client and the server), and easy integration with libraries such as bbop.js are a big win.

+It's not a perfect solution.
+Ringo has less of an ecosystem than node.
+And the Rhino engine (which Ringo is built on) has IMHO quite an awkward bridge between js and java, particularly when it comes to working with arrays or sets (owl.js has some convenience methods for wrapping these two).
+This may be less of an issue in future if we move towards some kind of standard REST access to the OWLAPI.

+On balance, after having experimented with other options, the js+java combination works well for our group.
+YMMV.